BenjaminShinar/Books-Resources/udemy_mongodb_complete/section_7.md

 #### Understanding `$in` and `$nin`

-`$in` and `$nin` have a sligtly different behavior, they allows us to match different cases. the arguments are passed in as an array, and we can match to one of them or document which don't match any.
+`$in` and `$nin` have a slightly different behavior, they allows us to match different cases. the arguments are passed in as an array, and we can match to one of them or document which don't match any.
 ```sh
 db.movies.find({runtime: {$in:[30,42]}}) # all documents where the runtime is 30 or 42
 db.movies.find({runtime: {$nin:[30,42]}}) # all documents where the runtime is not 30 or 42